akshu354/flight-price-prediction/README.md

 ## Key Insights

-- Ticket prices increases significantly closer to departure date
+- Ticket prices increase significantly closer to the departure date
-- Flight with more stops are generally cheaper
+- Flights with more stops are generally cheaper
 - Peak seasons (holidays, summer) show higher price trends
 - Route and distance play a major role in pricing